ELIXIREstonia/elixirestonia.github.io/content/news/posts/2024/Dataverse_NO_eng.md

 template: training_en.html

 # You may use full custom title here.
 If omitted, it will be generated from course name.
-title: Data Curation with Dataverse - A Norwegian Perspective - 5.04.2024 -  Registration OPEN
+title: Data Curation with Dataverse - A Norwegian Perspective - 5.04.2024
 draft: false
 hide:
   - toc